Gaideski/technical-test-backend/devlog.md

 | **Advanced Cases**     |                    |                                   |                     |                        |
 | Idempotency Key Reuse  | Ignored            | (Optional) Implement              | Client-side         | Not required           |

+Development ideas:

+Transaction status:
+CREATED; SUBMITTED; SUCCESSFUL; FINALIZED; DENIED;

+Payment method?
+Add for future

+Support for multiple gateways (use factory)
+Support circuit-breaker during charge call

+Outside of scope:
+User creation -> Will create a new user when performing get (if not exists) Credit card/founds validation
+Denied payment flow

+Top-up flow:
+Wallet must exist, if not throws error (404 for wallet not found)
+sync:
+create transaction
+call async flow and return with accepted 201

+async flow
+Submit payment request with CompletableFuture fill the transaction details from payment response
+If transaction success, update wallet

+Get wallet flow:
+If wallet does not exist for given user, create a new one return wallet containing last 10 transactions

+Cron jobs:
+Resubmit transactions that were not submitted (created) Check for transaction that were submitted but doesn't have response Update wallets for transactions that were not finalized (successful) Cleanup older transaction (ttl 30 days)